ericswpark/2025-sighorse/main.typ

 then sent out an email via a third-party service.
 We used Mailgun, before eventually switching over to Resend.

-This system worked well for quite some time, but it wasn't without outstanding faults.
+This system worked well for quite some time, but it wasn't without faults.
 The initial signs of trouble were reported by our very own organizers, who would use Sanity to write the postmortem to events.
-They would often report that Sanity was unreliable, by losing uploaded image assets and forcing them to start over from scratch.
+They would often report that Sanity was unreliable; it would lose uploaded image assets and force them to start over from scratch.

 Additionally, because Sanity hosted our event data, each user interaction would require the server to query Sanity for the associated event information.
 A round